-Without medical expertise, knowing which doctor you should visit over your hemorrhoid condition can be difficult.
-There are a few doctors who may be able to help your symptoms, but it will depend on your individual experience.
+Without medical expertise, knowing what doctor to see for hemorrhoids can be difficult.
+There are a few doctors who may be able to help with your symptoms, but it will depend on your individual experience.
 Minor cases may only need a primary care physician, while others may need a surgeon.
 In most cases, if you have the time, it’s better to be preferred by your physician.

 Hemorrhoids are swollen lumps that form on the inside and outside of your rectum.
 They can be painful and irritable, and may even cause rectal bleeding.
 The lumps are a result of inflamed and swollen veins inside the rectum.
 Aside from bleeding, you may find your rectum to be both itchy and irritable, and it can be difficult to relieve.